oicleevan/the-deeps/README.md

 This game is text-based, and runs in a terminal.
 You play as a character who delves into a dungeon, where ghastly enemies hope to stop you from finding the hidden treasure.

+As you fight and defeat enemies, you grow stronger.
+But be weary, so do the enemies...;

 Use your tactics and skill to defeat these enemies and claim your prize!

 ## setup